nischal-p/CLMS/README.md

 # clms
-Library Management System for Claremont Senior School
+Library Management System for Claremont Senior School.

+This was the final project for my Computer Science A-level.